VESTIBULAR AND VERTIGO

 Who Needs Vestibular Rehabilitation?

-It is critical that persons entering a VRT program have a confirmed diagnosis of vestibular pathology because not all dizziness is caused by vestibular deficits.
+Persons entering a VRT program must have a confirmed diagnosis of vestibular pathology because not all dizziness is caused by vestibular deficits.
 Most referrals come from otolaryngologists or neurologists.
-If there is some question about the nature of the underlying disorder in individuals who are referred from other sources, the treating therapist may request an otology consult.
+If there is some question about the nature of the underlying disorder in individuals referred from other sources, the treating therapist may request an otology consult.
 VRT can help with a variety of vestibular problems, including benign paroxysmal positional vertigo (BPPV) and unilateral or bilateral vestibular hypofunction (reduced inner-ear function on one or both sides) associated with diagnoses such as Ménière’s disease, labyrinthitis, and vestibular neuritis.
 Even individuals with long-term unresolved inner ear disorders who have undergone a period of medical management—with little or no success—may benefit.
 VRT can also help people with an acute or abrupt loss of vestibular function following surgery for vestibular problems.

 You are not a candidate for vestibular rehabilitation if you have any of the following: Meniere’s disease or Non-vestibular dizziness or balance dysfunction.